geotrev/undernet/docs/branding.md

 First, import in a new global SCSS file the functions, config vars, and mixins.

-You can import this file in other stylesheets to get access to the mixin and var definitions while not risking duplication of classe selectors.
+You can import this file in other stylesheets to get access to the mixin and var definitions while not risking duplication of class selectors.

 ```css
 @import "~undernet/scss/helpers/functions";